AdobeDocs/campaign-classic.en/help/delivery/using/understanding-quarantine-management.md

 >[!IMPORTANT]
 >
->Blacklisted addresses are not concerned by the quarantine system and are not targeted, even if you change the status of the address.
+> Addresses on the block list are not concerned by the quarantine system and are not targeted, even if you change the status of the address.

-The addresses are automatically removed from the quarantine list in the following cases:
+The addresses are automatically removed from the quarantine list (and their status changes to **[!UICONTROL Valid]**) in the following cases:

 * Addresses in a **[!UICONTROL With errors]** status will be removed from the quarantine list after a successful delivery.
-* Addresses in a **[!UICONTROL With errors]** status will be removed from the quarantine list if they haven’t had a soft bounce in 10 days.
+* Addresses in a **[!UICONTROL With errors]** status will be removed from the quarantine list if the last soft bounce occurred more than 10 days ago.
 For more on soft error management, see [this section](#soft-error-management).
-* Addresses in a **[!UICONTROL With errors]** status who bounced with the **[!UICONTROL Mailbox full]** error will be removed from the quarantine list after 30 days.
+* Addresses in a **[!UICONTROL With errors]** status that bounced with the **[!UICONTROL Mailbox full]** error will be removed from the quarantine list after 30 days.

-The address status then changes to **Valid**.

 >[!IMPORTANT]
 >
 >Recipients with an address in a **[!UICONTROL Quarantine]** or **[!UICONTROL On block list]** status will never be removed, even if they receive an email.

-You can also change the number of errors and the period between errors.
-To do this, change the settings of the deployment wizard (Email channel/Advanced settings).
+You can modify the number of errors and the period between two errors.
+To do this, change the corresponding settings in the deployment wizard (**[!UICONTROL Email channel]** / **[!UICONTROL Advanced parameters]**).
 For more on the deployment wizard, refer to [this section](../../installation/using/deploying-an-instance.md).

 ## Conditions for sending an address to quarantine {#conditions-for-sending-an-address-to-quarantine}